safariko/calculcator_logs/README.md

 You can see the project live on www.calculatorpro.co

-To install the project locally, please begin by installing Docker Engine and Docker Compose.
+To see project from localhost:8000, please start with installing Docker Engine and Docker Compose.

 https://docs.docker.com/engine/install/ubuntu/

 Then run the following commands:

-cd calculator-logs
+cd calculator_logs

 docker-compose build